-Before continuing, it should be noted that the terms CW and CCW rotation are relative to Aerotech stepping motors shipped with the Unidex 1.
-Direction of rotation is directly related to the stepping motor phase wiring.
-Phase wiring on a user-supplied stepping motor may require manipulation to provide the correct rotation (CW or CCW) as referred to within this manual.
+The CW and CCW limits provide travel limit protection for the drive system.
+It should be noted that the terms CW and CCW rotation are relative to Aerotech motors shipped with the Unidex 1.
+Direction of rotation is directly related to the DC motor wiring and the encoder wiring.
+Wiring on a user-supplied motor may require manipulation to provide the correct rotation, CW or CCW, as referred to within this manual.